 Amount expressed in TL unless otherwise stated.
 Other currencies other than TL are expressed in full unless otherwise stated.

 9 PROPERTY, PLANT AND EQUIPMENT

-At 30 June 2010 movement in the property, plant and equipment comprised of the following:
+For the year ended 31 December 2010 movement in the property, plant and equipment comprised the following: